Non-U.S. recipients of U.S. gallantry awards: 883D Company, Regional Force, Army of the Republic of Vietnam

-Presidential Unit Citation (United States) for actions between 1 Jan 67 to 25 Feb 68, DAGO 23, 69.
+Presidential Unit Citation for actions between 1 January 1967 and 25 February 1968, DAGO 23, 69.

 161 Battery, Royal New Zealand Artillery, Vietnam, 1965–1966

 Between May 1965 and June 1966, 161 Battery, 16 Field Regiment, Royal New Zealand Artillery served as part of the US 173rd Airborne Brigade in Vietnam.
 For its service throughout this period, 161 Battery, RNZA were awarded the United States Meritorious Unit Commendation.

 Personnel who were posted to the unit during the period for which the citation was awarded are entitled to permanently wear the United States Army Meritorious Unit Commendation on the right breast.

 Australian Army Training Team Vietnam, 1962–1969

 For the service it provided during the Vietnam War between 1962 and 1969, the Australian Army Training Team Vietnam was awarded the United States Meritorious Unit Commendation.
 The commendation is indicated by a red streamer bearing the honour 'Vietnam 1962–69'.

 No. 2 Squadron, Royal Australian Air Force

 For its service in Vietnam between April 1967 and May 1971, No. 2 Squadron, Royal Australian Air Force was awarded the United States Air Force Outstanding Unit Award with attached Valor device.